Set and Rep Schemes in Strength Training – Part 1

 Suppose one performs reps to failure across different loads (e.g. 50, 70, 90% 1RM) with maximal effort.
 There are couple of VERY interesting concepts emerging.

-Second one is that velocity associated with “reps left in the tank” (exertion level) will be very similar across loads.
+The second one is that velocity associated with “reps left in the tank” (exertion level) will be very similar across loads.
 In plain English, my 8th rep with 10RM load (2 reps left in tank) will have very similar velocity to my 4th rep with 6RM load (2 reps left in tank).

 These two relationships are of not great importance for the current article (since we are going to cover set and reps schemes with traditional approach to strength training prescription), but those who are interested in learning more can click HERE.

-Traditional approach, as I love to call percent-based approach involves prescribing strength training using percentages and known (or estimated) 1RM of the lifter.
+The traditional approach, as I love to call percent-based approach involves prescribing strength training using percentages and known (or estimated) 1RM of the lifter.

-The whole process goes like this: athlete knows his 1RM in particular exercise or he tests it either using 1RM test or reps-to-failure test and estimate 1RM using reconversion factors (see Load/Max Reps table).
+The whole process goes like this: athlete knows his 1RM in a particular exercise or he tests it either using a 1RM test or reps-to-failure test and estimates 1RM using reconversion factors (see Load/Max Reps table).
 Then he uses percent-based programs (e.g. 5×5 with 75%) and coverts percentages to absolute loads (e.g. 5×5 with 120kg).
-And then he goes lifting for couple of weeks.
+And then he goes lifting for a couple of weeks.
 Then either increase 1RM for some small amount (e.g. 5lb) or test it either with 1RM test or with an open set (basically reps-to-failure, usually done on the last lest inside the training program/cycle).
 Rinse and repeat (or switch to another program).

 Without going into too many details, there are a lot of problems with this approach.
 There are solutions as well.